CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: Related Work

 \section{Related Work}

-\paragraph{Self-Consistency Decoding} Self-consistency has roots in ensemble learning, where aggregating multiple hypotheses improves predictions \cite{hansen2002neural}. \citet{wang2022self} introduced self-consistency as a decoding strategy that samples multiple reasoning paths and selects the most consistent answer through majority voting, showing that diverse reasoning traces yield significantly higher accuracy than single samples.
-This approach has been extended to medical question answering \citep{maharjan2024openmedlm} and code generation \citep{huang2023enhancing}, while recent work on mirror-consistency addresses overconfidence in minority responses \citep{huang2024mirror}.
+\paragraph{Self-Consistency Decoding} Self-consistency belongs to the ensemble tradition, aggregating multiple hypotheses to improve a prediction \citep{hansen2002neural}. \citet{wang2022self} introduced self-consistency as a decoding strategy that samples multiple reasoning paths and selects the most consistent answer through majority voting, with diverse reasoning traces yielding higher accuracy than single samples.
+Subsequent work treats sample consistency as a black-box uncertainty signal \citep{xiong2024uncertainty}.
+Extensions cover medical question answering \citep{maharjan2024openmedlm} and code generation \citep{huang2023enhancing}.
+Mirror-consistency addresses overconfidence in minority responses \citep{huang2024mirror}.

-\paragraph{Narrative Representation Learning} Computational approaches to narrative understanding have evolved from rule-based story grammars \citep{propp1968morphology} to neural network embedding representations. \citet{hatzel2024story} introduced story embeddings that capture narrative similarity by training on reformulations of the same story.
-This work is directly relevant to our task as it comes from the task organizers.
-The CoRRPUS framework \citep{dong2023corrpus} demonstrated that neurosymbolic approaches can outperform pure neural methods on story understanding tasks by leveraging structured representations.
+\paragraph{Narrative Representation Learning} Computational approaches to narrative understanding draw on structural narrative theory as well as neural embedding representations. \citet{hatzel2024story} trained story embeddings on reformulations of the same story, making their setup the closest existing work on fictional-narrative similarity.
+The CoRRPUS framework \citep{dong2023corrpus} showed that structured code-based representations can improve story understanding in a neurosymbolic setting.

-\paragraph{Ensemble Methods and Selective Prediction} \citet{dietterich2000ensemble} shows that ensembles can classify data points by weighted voting of predictions.
+\paragraph{Ensemble Methods and Selective Prediction} \citet{dietterich2000ensemble} characterized ensembles as weighted voters over component classifiers.
 Selective prediction allows models to abstain when uncertain, trading coverage for accuracy \citep{geifman2017selective}.
-Our cascade architecture implements a form of selective prediction where uncertain neural predictions are escalated to symbolic reasoning rather than abstained entirely.
+Our cascade borrows the abstention trigger from selective prediction but always returns a prediction.
+Uncertainty selects pathway, not abstention.